 - Saigon cassia – fragrant with bold flavor (my personal favorite of this variety)

 - Chinese cassia – strong and bitter.
-Not a common spice found because it’s mostly used medicinally in China.
+Cassia mostly used medicinally in China.

-The other variety of cinnamon is Ceylon, which is native to Sir Lanka and is often referred to as the “real” cinnamon.
-Ceylon is harvested by hand producing a higher quality spice.
+Another variety of cinnamon is Ceylon.
+Ceylon is native to Sir Lanka and harvested by hand.
+This variety is often referred to as the “real” cinnamon.

 - Ceylon cinnamon – mild with floral and citrus notes

-TIP – Ceylon cinnamon is called canela in Mexico and can often be found in Latin markets very reasonably priced.
+TIP – Ceylon cinnamon is called canela in Mexico and can often be found in Latin markets.

-There are many delicious ways to use this sugar free blueberry sauce.
+There are many delicious ways to use this blueberry sauce.
 Paired with Greek yogurt parfait style is my personal favorite.

 In addition, try this blueberry sauce on the following;